bpires/bpires.github.io/README.md

 I'd appreciate it if you say thanks **by ⭐ starring this repo** or mentioning me 😊

-I recommend you start with the original template though: it was based on the template [Resume v7.0.5, from Start Bootstrap](https://startbootstrap.com/theme/resume).
+I recommend you start with the original template though: it was based on the [Resume v7.0.5, from Start Bootstrap](https://startbootstrap.com/theme/resume).

 ## Tech Stack
 <img src="https://img.shields.io/badge/Css3-374449?style=flat&logo=css3" alt="css3 Badge" height="25">&nbsp;